rorylend/Circle.java/README.md

 [Circle.java](https://github.com/user-attachments/files/31161786/Circle.java)# Circle.java

+This repository includes multiple steps from creating the superclass (Circle.java), the subclass (Cylinder.java), and running these classes by creating objects and calling their methods
+The outputs are Circle and Cylinder data printed to the console.

 ## Description

 This superclass holds a radius and calculates diameter, circumference, and area.
 Used as the base class for Cylinder.java.